 Most people who have worked in Sweden have an occupational pension from their employer.
 Some occupational pensions are paid out automatically when you reach the age of 65, while you need to apply for other occupational pensions.

 In most cases it is possible to take out the occupational pension throughout your whole life or for a shorter period of time, for example for 5, 10, 15 or 20 years time.
 It is important to consider how you choose to take out your occupational pension, as the choices you make cannot be changed afterwards.
 Contact the pension company that manages your occupational pension to find out what applies.

 If you live or plan to live outside Sweden with a pension, you have the right to have your income-based pension paid to the country you live in.

-The income pension complement is a new pension benefit which is paid as a supplement to the national public pension from September 2021.
+The income pension complement is paid as a supplement to the national public pension.
 The income pension complement can be paid if you live in Sweden or within the EEA or Switzerland (EEA is the EU countries as well as Norway, Iceland and Lichtenstein) or a country which Sweden has signed social security agreements with.
 You do not need to apply separately for the income pension complement, as it is automatically included when you apply for a national public pension.
 You can receive an income pension complement when you have reached the age of 65.